Pet food: Cat food

-Cats are obligate carnivores, which means that they have a nutritional requirement for nutrients that are only naturally found in cats.
+Cats are obligate carnivores, which means that they have a nutritional requirement for nutrients that are only naturally found in meat.
 Cat food is formulated to address the specific nutritional requirements of cats, in particular containing the amino acid taurine, as cats cannot thrive on taurine-deficient food.
 Optimal levels of taurine for cat food have been established by the Waltham Centre for Pet Nutrition.
 Modern standards such as those established by the AAFCO specify not only taurine amounts, but also amounts of every essential nutrient.

 Most commercial cat food contains both animal and plant material supplemented with vitamins, minerals and other nutrients.
 Cats absorb plant proteins quite well: their protein absorption is increased when half of their protein intake is switched to a plant-based source.

 Dog food

 Recommendations differ on what diet is best for dogs.
 Some people argue dogs have thrived on leftovers and scraps from their human owners for thousands of years, and commercial dog foods (which have only been available for the past century) contain poor-quality meats, additives, and other ingredients dogs should not ingest, or that commercial dog food is not nutritionally sufficient for their dogs.
 Many commercial brands are formulated using insights gained from scientific nutritional studies.